srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

   - However, there are a few caveats
     - The number of neurons in the hidden layer may be very large
     - The resulting model may be very complex and may not generalize beyond that function
+- A pretty standard neural network architecture that has a vision component is
+  - Convolutional layer to extract features from image inputs
+  - Fully connected layer to classify the features and make a decision

 ## Limitations of Deep Learning Models